General Demographic Pre-trained Models for Enhancing Predictive Performance Across Diseases and Population: Conclusion

 \section{Conclusion}

-Our experiments demonstrate that merely reordering input data into sequential formats enables models to extract semantic insights from demographic attributes, even when limited to basic features such as age and gender.
-This reaffirms that sequential structuring can enhance learning in deep neural networks.
-However, while our findings highlight the benefits of sequential ordering, the relative advantages and limitations of different encoding strategies for tabular data remain unclear, which should be listed as future work.
+Our experiments demonstrate that a dedicated foundation model tailored to demographic attributes, focusing on age and gender, is achievable.
+GDP can be generalized to enhance predictive performance across tasks, diseases, and populations.
+Merely through reordering input data into sequential formats enables models to extract semantic insights from demographic attributes.
+However, the pattern of different encoding strategies for tabular data remain unclear, which is listed as future work.
 Moreover, because demographic information is rarely used in isolation, integrating GDP with additional medical modalities will be critical to advancing its applicability and clinical relevance.